When you create a fabric connector for Kubernetes, you are specifying how FortiADC can communicate with Kubernetes.

 When configuring the Kubernetes connector in FortiADC, you must provide the IP address and port that the Kubernetes deployment is running on.

-- On the master node of your Kubernetes cluster, run
+- On the primary node of your Kubernetes cluster, run

 kubectl config viewto get the IP address.